From Chaos to Order

-The shore-side network and high cost of ships might help explain the dominance of the megaports of Los Angeles and Long Beach.
+The shore-side network and high cost of ships might help explain the dominance of the megaports of Los Angeles and Long Beach (to get an idea of the size of the ports, see my post comparing the Ports of Los Angeles and Long Beach to San Francisco and Manhattan).
 Amazingly, even though they are in the far southwest of the country and their transportation networks are often overtaxed, approximately 33% of imports to the U.S. flow through those two ports (by weight, see “Import MT” in this spreadsheet from MARAD).
 This happens because so much of our trade is with Asia, and it makes more financial sense to bring cargo to LA/LB and then move it across the country by train and truck than to travel through the Panama Canal or around South America to reach ports on the East Coast or Gulf Coast (the Canal is expensive and too small for the biggest ships).

 The world of container ports is like so many other parts of the modern economy: the rich get richer, the poor get left behind.
 Successful ports can plow their profits — or public money that is appropriated because of lobbying muscle — into improvements like new cranes, deeper channels, integrated systems like the Alameda Corridor in L.A.
 County.
 These improvements increase throughput and make them more attractive to the bigger and bigger ships that are sailing the seas.